bogdanbojan/mha/README.md

 #### `github-workflow`

-Automated deployment process.
+Fully automated deployment process.

 On PR, we are applying the `terraform plan` and showcasing it in the comments.

-On merge, we are running the `terraform apply` automatically.
+On merge, and we are pushing the docker containers to our private registry in AWS ECR and running the `terraform apply` automatically.
+Therefore, the deployment will pe pushed to AWS on merge.

+The `terraform apply` is run sequentially on merge.
+First, it checks if the workflow that deployed the services to ECR is completed *and* successful.
+If it is, it deploys the cluster.
+After the cluster is deployed, the k8s deployment will be triggered and deployed as well.

 We have a Terraform Cloud workplace set with the AWS Access/Secret Keys.
 We provisioned the repo with the necessary secrets in order to interact with